“To invest with debt or no debt.” That is the question.

 Debt is also especially risky when you have large lump sum payments (i.e balloons) that must be paid off.
 If your balloon payment is due and you don’t have the money or the credit, the lender is in control.
 In this case, debt is VERY dumb.

 Just ask Dave Ramsey.
-Balloon notes are how he went bankrupt in the 1980s.
+Balloon notes contributed to his own real-estate-related bankrupty in the 1980s.

 And just ask once mighty banks, big businesses, and real estate investors during the 2008-2010 financial crisis.
 Because of a global financial meltdown, these borrowers could not come up with the money to pay off their balloon debts.
 Even though they had good credit and strong businesses, their lenders said “pay us our money!”